 - Use pre-defined network shapes to build networks.

 - Accurately track assets and costs.

-- Diagram directory hierarchies to produce migration
+- Diagram directory hierarchies to produce migration scenarios.

 Insert Edraw file into Microsoft Office File